 If you have recurrent pregnancy loss or are considering becoming pregnant, then I highly recommend you ask your doctor to test you AND your partner for the genes:

 The research by Ozdemir proves the point that genetics from the father and mother must be considered in recurrent pregnancy loss.

 Whether heterozygous MTHFR by itself causes recurrent pregnancy loss is still to be debated; however, when combined with the above mutations, the effect is clear.

 I need you to Tweet, Share, Like, Email, Print, Post on Forums – do everything you can think of to get this article in the hands of those who need to read it.

 This article can save the lives of babies every year.
-Add the ability of helping potential parents avoid the devastating loss of their baby.
+Add the ability to help potential parents avoid the devastating loss of their baby.

 Health care needs to be more aware of prevention.
-This is a classic example why.
+This is a classic example of why.

 Isatolo et al, Neonatal and Fetal Methylenetetrahydrofolate Reductase Genetic Polymorphisms: An Examination of C677T and A1298C Mutations, American Journal of Human Genetics